cosmos/cosmos-sdk/docs/architecture/adr-019-protobuf-state-encoding.md

 persisted structured data in the Cosmos SDK while providing a clean mechanism and developer UX for applications wishing to continue to use Amino.
 We will provide this mechanism by updating modules to accept a codec interface, `Marshaler`, instead of a concrete Amino codec.
-Furthermore, the Cosmos SDK will provide three concrete implementations of the `Marshaler` interface: `AminoCodec`, `ProtoCodec`, and `HybridCodec`.
+Furthermore, the Cosmos SDK will provide two concrete implementations of the `Marshaler` interface: `AminoCodec` and `ProtoCodec`.

 - `AminoCodec`: Uses Amino for both binary and JSON encoding.
 - `ProtoCodec`: Uses Protobuf for or both binary and JSON encoding.

-- `HybridCodec`: Uses Amino for JSON encoding and Protobuf for binary encoding.
+Modules will use `ProtoCodec` by default, except
 Until the client migration landscape is fully understood and designed, modules will use a `HybridCodec` as the concrete codec it accepts and/or extends.
 This means that all client JSON encoding, including genesis state, will still use Amino.
 The ultimate goal will be to replace Amino JSON encoding with